Aswini-mca/Max-Profit-Problem/README.md

 ## Approach

 The solution to this problem involves a recursive approach to consider all possible combinations of properties and their profits.
 The `calculateMaxProfit` function calculates the maximum profit for a given time unit, while the `getMaxProfitIndex` function determines which property to build next.
-The `solution` function returns a string representation of the solution, and the `displayOutput` function displays the output in the required format.
+The `displayProbability` function returns a string representation of the solution, and the `displayOutput` function displays the output in the required format.

 ## Usage